openamiguel/equitysim/README.md

     - `-showPlot`: option to show the portfolio plot
     - `-plotName`: name of the plot image file
     - `-numShares`: number of shares to trade at each transaction (long or short)
-- **meanrev_simulator.py**
-  - `crossover` emulates a strategy where buy/sell signals occur when one trend (ex.
-30-day moving average) crosses a baseline trend (ex.
-90-day moving average)
-  - `zscore_distance` emulates a strategy where buy/sell signals occur when one trend (ex. asset price) deviates too far from a baseline trend (ex.
-90-day moving average), as measured by z-scores
-  - **note:** requires that one download files using the code first; this will not read from AlphaVantage
-  - command prompt options:
-    - `-symbol`: symbol of the asset to trade
-    - `-folderPath`: location of folder to look for files
-    - `-baseline`: asset or index (typically latter) to use as performance baseline (default: S&P500 index)
-    - `-startDate`: start date of trading given stock
-    - `-endDate`: end date of aforementioned
-    - `-showPlot`: option to show the portfolio plot
-    - `-plotName`: name of the plot image file
-    - `-numShares`: number of shares to trade at each transaction (long or short)
-    - `-startValue`: initial value of portfolio (USD)
-    - `-switch`: option to switch the buy and sell signals

 ### assorted calculators and misc. programs
 - **command_parser.py**